-Clay Mineralogy-The structures and properties of the clay mineral groups.
-Techniques for their recognition.
+Clay Mineralogy-The structures and properties of the clay minerals.
+Techniques for their identification.
 Clay-water systems and ion exchange.
-Some applied aspects of clay mineralogy.
-Laboratory work to illustrate the lecture course.
+Chemical weathering and the origin of clay minerals.

 Economic Geology II-Case histories; discovery, exploration, exploitation.
 Procedures in marking and lodging claims, leases, various types of mining titles, obligations under mining Acts.